shans/line-layout/merged-model/README.md

 Should each phase be a generator rather than arrays?

+## Bidi and vertical flows

+* Logical v.s. physical:
+  * Offsets should be logical for vertical flow.
+  * Offsets should be logical for RTL?
+Probably yes.
+  * CSS WG may want different namings if logical.
+* Bidi-reordering:
+  * Bidi-reordering should run after a line was constructed.
+  * This is likely be challenging implementation-wise, since the current BidiResolver walks through box-tree, and custom layout may change visual order of segments.

+## Editing

+* Editing is also challenging when custom layouts reordered segments.
+* Best to treat as a replaced element for editing?

 ## Other Open Questions

 * Justification is still TBD.
   It's complex when there are justification opportunities both between segments and within a segment.
-* Offsets should be logical for vertical flow.
-* Offsets should be logical for RTL?
-* How should bidi-reordering implemented?

 [line-model]: ../line-model/
 [phase-model]: ../segment-measure-flow-adjust/